nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `edit student m/CS2103 i/A0123456A n/John Doe`:
-  * Edits the name of the student with id A0123456A in module CS2103 to John Doe
+  * Edit the name of the student with id A0123456A in module CS2103 to John Doe
 * `edit student m/CS2100 i/A0123457A t/@amylee e/amy@u.nus.edu`:
-  * Edits the tele handle and email of the student with id A0123457A in module CS2100 to @amylee and amy@u.nus.edu respectively
+  * Edit the tele handle and email of the student with id A0123457A in module CS2100 to @amylee and amy@u.nus.edu respectively

 ### Delete a student from a specific module: `delete student`